BitMorphX/BitMorphX/ABOUT_BitMorphX.md

 ## 👤 About BitMorphX – GitHub Profile

-Hello!
-I am **BitMorphX** – an independent developer creating open-source tools for Bitcoin address analysis, key transformation, and in-depth blockchain structural research.
-Since 2013, I’ve been working with cryptocurrency technologies, diving into their architecture, security, and algorithmic efficiency.
-I also analyze Ethereum (ETH), Binance Smart Chain (BSC), Polygon (MATIC), Solana (SOL), and other networks.
+I am **BitMorphX** – an advanced independent researcher and developer specializing in open-source tools for Bitcoin key analysis, address derivation logic, and blockchain architecture exploration.
+With over a decade of experience (since 2013), I focus on cryptographic structure, key entropy, derivation patterns, and cross-chain validation logic across Bitcoin, Ethereum, BSC, Polygon, Solana, and other modern networks.

-For me, development is a path to deep understanding.
-All of my tools are **educational, ethical, and analytical**.
-I will **never publish** tools that could harm users or networks.
+My work is driven by research precision, algorithmic transparency, and a deep respect for ethical boundaries in blockchain development.
+Every tool I publish is designed for educational, analytical, and secure research purposes.
+I do not release anything that could facilitate misuse or real-world harm.

-**BitMorphX** is not a name – it’s a structured and respectful approach to the blockchain world.
+**“BitMorphX” is not a pseudonym – it's a research philosophy.** It represents methodical analysis, cryptographic integrity, and a commitment to demystifying blockchain internals.

 ## 📂 My Project Collection (a gentle introduction to blockchain)